osgi/osgi/org.osgi.test.cases.zigbee/README.md

 # Constraints on the ZBI for being testable with the CT.

 Because of ZigBee licensing issues, the ZCLFrame implementation provided with the RI and the CT is not complete.
-In particular this implementation cannot marshal and unmarshal a `ZCLHeader`.
+In particular, this implementation, cannot correctly marshal and unmarshal a `ZCLHeader`.

-For this reason ZBI in order to be tested with the OSGi CT must use the `ZCLFrame.getBytes()` method to retrieve the full ZigBee Frame when the `ZCLFrame` is created by the CT.

-The CT works only with just one ZigBeeHost service registered.
+The CT works only with the presence of just one ZigBeeHost service.